 A separator between the fingers to prevent pinching the arrow may be used.
 An anchor plate or similar device attached to the finger protection (tab) for the purpose of anchoring is permitted.
 The stitching shall be uniform in size and colour.
 Marks or lines may be added directly to the tab or on a tape placed on the face of the tab.
-These marks shall be uniform in size, shape and colour and may have up to two different lengths.
+These marks shall be uniform in size, shape and colour.
 Additional memoranda is not permitted.
 On the bow hand an ordinary glove, mitten or similar item may be worn but shall not be attached to the grip of the bow.